-Snugly nestled in amongst eight other countries is the graceful country of Austria.
+Snugly nestled in among eight other countries is the graceful country of Austria.
 Rich in history and tradition while boasting some of the most recognizable names in the world as native sons, Austria’s tourism is alive and well, thanks in no small part to its amazing architecture, many museums and diverse things to do.

 Vienna lays claim as the capital of Austria, and as the ‘city of music’ has been home to the greatest classical composers the world has ever known.
 Mozart, Beethoven, Schubert, Brahms, Mahler and Haydn all lived and worked in Vienna at one time or another while they were writing their compositions.
 No vacation to Austria is complete without taking in the classical music that makes the region so famous.

 Vienna was also the birthplace and residence of Sigmund Freud, whose apartment and office is now a museum featuring original furniture from his waiting room.
 The House of Music museum celebrates music in all its forms, while the gigantic Museumsquartier is where the various disciplines of art are brought together all in one place, letting travellers to Austria embark on a multi-dimensional trip including priceless art, sculpture, dance, and of course music.